 - Let the loaf cool fully before adding the glaze.
 If the cake is still warm, the glaze will melt right into the cake.

 - Looking for other sweet brunch recipes?
-Try my Sourdough Discard Strawberry Cake and these Sourdough Discard Scones.
+Try my Sourdough Discard Scones and this Sourdough Discard Cinnamon Roll Focaccia.

 Storage